swmill/Springboard-Capstone/README.md

    Nine audio features (consisting of 518 attributes) for each of the 106,574 tracks.
    Given the metadata, multiple problems can be explored: recommendation, genre recognition, artist identification, year prediction, music annotation, unsupervized categorization.
 The dataset is split into four sizes: small, medium, large, full.
-   Please see the paper and the GitHub repository for more information go [here](https://github.com/mdeff/fma)
+   Please see the paper and the GitHub repository.
+For more information go [here](https://github.com/mdeff/fma)

 3. Abalone Data Set - Marine Life age determination Tool